 As I mentioned before, this section is for any exclusions to the items that are part of the property.
 Occasionally, in the MLS, a listing agent might state that this or that does not convey with the property.
 In this case, the buyer’s agent should fill in the items in Section D when making the offer.
 It is often looked over, but it is crucial to having an iron-clad contract and to avoid any wrangling at the closing table.
 We don’t like surprises and neither do our clients.

 Can I ask for it in the offer?

 Of course, no matter if it’s attached, permanently installed, or built-in – if you as a buyer want it, it can be written into your offer.
 In Texas, we use a form called the Non-Realty Items Addendum To Contract (from the Texas Association Of REALTORS®) to add items that don’t fall within the definitions laid out in Paragraph 2, Section B and Section C. Want to buy the house, but only if the cat comes with it?
 We can ask for it.
-Simply have to have the furniture set on the patio?
+Simply have to have the cozy furniture like Auspoints coffee tables set on the patio?
 We can ask for it.
 No matter what item it is in the house, if it’s not covered in Paragraph 2, we can ask for it with this form.
 Many agents make the mistake of asking for items that are already covered in Paragraph 2, but it is not necessary.
 This comes down to knowing the contract and understanding how it works – putting something in there twice doesn’t make it any more legal than it was the first time around.
 (Note: Although we can ask for it on a Non-Realty Items Addendum, there are issues with getting some things under the terms of the contract.
 Typically, it’s an issue for the lender – their theory being that they are not financing the sale of the cat or the patio furniture.
 There are other ways to accomplish this, such as a bill of sale.)